vws-java/Barcode-Lib4J/README.md

 All 2D barcodes (QR Code, DataMatrix, PDF417, and Aztec) are provided by some slightly modified and seamlessly integrated Java classes from the [ZXing](https://github.com/zxing/zxing) barcode library.
 A factory class has been added to support the above features as well as GS1 versions of QR Code and DataMatrix.

 ## Contributing
-We are currently working independently on the next major version 3.0.0, therefore we are not accepting pull requests at this time.
-If you have questions or suggestions, please feel free to open an [Issue](../../issues).
+We are focusing on the next major release (3.0.0), so pull requests are currently closed.
+However, if you have questions or suggestions, please feel free to open an [Issue](../../issues).